experientials/ziloo/Hardware/801-T-USB/README.md

 ### Initial board designs  $800

-Do an initial board diagram and layout with Eagle or Altium.
+Do an initial T-USB board diagram and layout with Eagle or Altium.

 - Confirmation of BoM
 - PD Controller working as a power sink(not source)